dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 ```

-In each test cases of a React component, we will have to render the component again because the `@testing-library/react@9.0.0` or higher automatically runs the [`cleanup`](https://testing-library.com/docs/react-testing-library/api/#cleanup) in [`afterEach`](https://jestjs.io/docs/api#aftereachfn-timeout).
-That's totally valid because we usually render the component with different props in each test cases.
+In each test case of a React component, we will have to render the component again because the `@testing-library/react@9.0.0` or higher automatically runs the [`cleanup`](https://testing-library.com/docs/react-testing-library/api/#cleanup) in [`afterEach`](https://jestjs.io/docs/api#aftereachfn-timeout).
+That's totally valid because we usually render the component with different props in each test case.

 ---

-Since we'll be writing a couple more test cases for `PageLink` component, instead of directly rendering the component using the `render` function, I'm going to create a reusable function that renders the component to reduce code duplications.
+Since we'll be writing a couple more test cases for the `PageLink` component, instead of directly rendering the component using the `render` function, I'm going to create a reusable function that renders the component to reduce code duplications.
 This will also make it easier if ever next time we have to rename our component, we can just change it within the reusable function and not in different locations of the test file.
 We can create the function inside the `describe` block so all the test cases under it can use it.
 We will also import `Props` from the `PageLink` component file to use it as the type for the argument of this reusable function since we also utilize TypeScript when writing tests.
 Here's the code for that:

 ```tsx
 ...